 We have been conducting business as iPower Inc. (formerly BZRTH Inc.) since our formation in 2018 and subsequent acquisition of the assets, and certain liabilities, of BizRight LLC.
 In order to diversify and facilitate the Company's marketing and research and development activities, we used two variable interest entities, E Marketing Solution Inc. ("E Marketing") and Global Products Marketing Inc. ("GPM"), to perform and conduct certain aspects of our business relative to marketing, banking and cash management.
 E-Marketing and GPM were wholly owned by one of our shareholders, Shanshan Huang, and one of our founders and majority shareholders, Chenlong Tan.
-See "Certain Relationships and Related Transactions" on page 84 of this report.
-On May 18, 2021, the Company entered into equity purchase agreements ("Equity Purchase Agreements") with the shareholders of E Marketing and GPM, pursuant to which we acquired 100% of the equity interests of each of E Marketing and GPM for nominal consideration and E Marketing and GPM became our wholly owned subsidiaries.
+On May 18, 2021, the Company entered into equity purchase agreements with the shareholders of E Marketing and GPM, pursuant to which we acquired 100% of the equity interests of each of E Marketing and GPM for nominal consideration and E Marketing and GPM became our wholly owned subsidiaries.

 On February 15, 2022, the Company acquired Anivia Limited ("Anivia").
 Anivia indirectly owns Dayourenzai (Shenzhen) Technology Co., Ltd., a corporation located in the People's Republic of China ("PRC"), which is a wholly foreign-owned enterprise of Fly Elephant Limited.
-Dayourenzai (Shenzhen) Technology Co., Ltd. controls, through contractual arrangements, the business, revenues and profits of Daheshou (Shenzhen) Information Technology Co., Ltd., a company organized under the Laws of the PRC and is located in Shenzhen, China ("DHS").
-DHS is principally engaged in selling of a wide range of products and providing logistic services in the PRC and has been iPower's sole source of supplies and logistics support for products purchased from the PRC since iPower's inception.
-In 2021, iPower purchased more than 60% of its products and supplies from or through DHS.
+Dayourenzai (Shenzhen) Technology Co., Ltd. Controls, through contractual arrangements, the business, revenues and profits of Daheshou (Shenzhen) Information Technology Co., Ltd., a company organized under the laws of the PRC and is located in Shenzhen, China ("DHS").
+DHS is principally engaged in selling a wide range of products and providing merchandizing and logistics services in the PRC.
+In 2023, iPower purchased approximately 90% of its products and supplies from or through DHS.

-In addition, on February 10, 2022 and January 14, 2022, respectively, we entered into joint venture agreements with Global Social Medial, LLC, a Nevada limited liability company formed in 2022 which provides social media platform and services to assist business in product marketing ("GSM"), and Box Harmony, LLC, a Nevada limited liability company formed in 2022 which provides logistic services primarily for foreign-based manufacturers or distributors who desire to sell their products online in the United States with such logistic services to include, without limitation, receiving, storing and transporting such products ("Box Harmony").
-We have 60% equity interest in GSM and a 40% equity interest in Box Harmony.
+In addition, on February 10, 2022 and January 14, 2022, respectively, we entered into joint venture agreements with Global Social Medial, LLC, a Nevada limited liability company formed in 2022 which provides social media platform and services to assist business in product marketing ("GSM"), and Box Harmony, LLC, a Nevada limited liability company formed in 2022 which provides logistics services primarily for foreign-based manufacturers and distributors who desire to sell their products online in the United States with such logistic services to include, without limitation, receiving, storing and transporting such products ("Box Harmony").
+We have a 60% equity interest in GSM and a 40% equity interest in Box Harmony.